 PORTUGAL: PRODUCING CLOSE TO OUR CUSTOMERS

-All MR MARVIS shorts are handmade in Portugal; near the markets we are active in.
+All MR MARVIS shorts and trousers are handmade in Portugal; near the markets we are active in.
 Made in Europe means a safe working environment and fair wages.
 Producing close to our main markets means limited environmental impact of transport.

 Our partners – mostly small and family-owned – share our love for quality, and pride themselves over their craftsmanship.
 It’s these craftsmen and craftswomen that bring all the elements together that form the true lasting quality – and style – of MR MARVIS garments.
 We strive to build up robust and long-lasting partnerships; we are still with the same manufacturers we partnered with from day one.

 CHOOSING THE RIGHT FABRIC

 The Originals, The Piqués, The Seersuckers & The Longs